The way we choose to see the world creates the world we see.Barry Neil Kaufman

 From my own perspective, one of these ways of seeing this experience at the coffee shop works better for me than the others.
 If I give myself the opportunity to choose the option of softening my gaze — not looking so harshly, or even looking kindly, on the cashier and myself — I will leave the coffee shop in a better mood, feeling good about myself and how I responded, with a sense of calm and confidence — happier all around!
 While I will be aware of my disappointment in the cashier’s behavior, in the service that I received from them, I will not be consumed by the gap between this experience and the expectations that I had for the interaction, or by a negative way of seeing the cashier, her behavior, or myself that foments feelings of anger, indignation, resentment, or anxiety.

 Why are you waiting?
 Let’s get started!
 Go straight to the blog or search for content below.
-You can also check out the podcast versions that we have available on the Thought Tonic page at Anchor by Spotify.
+You can also check out the podcast versions that we have available on the Thought Tonic page at Spotify for Podcasters.

 Here’s to your calm, courage, and confidence.
 Cheers!